 - Are your LGBTQ-specific services easily identifiable?
 Do you have specific, relatable examples of these offerings?

 Remember: inclusivity is a year-round effort.
-Although Pride Month serves as a celebration of the contributions and progress the LGBTQ+ community has made, there’s still work to be done.
-As an advisor, taking the time to recognize the community’s accomplishments and educating yourself on what makes their experiences unique can make all the difference when it comes to financially empowering both new and old clients.
+As an advisor, considering what makes their experiences unique can make all the difference when it comes to financially empowering both new and old clients.

 Auten, J. S. and D. (2021, January 8).
 The LGBT community faces these 5 financial challenges.
 Forbes.
 Retrieved May 25, 2022, from https://www.forbes.com/sites/debtfreeguys/2019/03/20/the-lgbt-community-faces-these-5-financial-challenges/?sh=6b1ab89d764c